New York Knicks Sweep Cavaliers to Reach NBA Finals for First Time Since 1999

 1-Minute Brief

-The Knicks' return to the NBA Finals marks a major milestone for the franchise and its fans after a 27-year absence.
+The Knicks' return to the NBA Finals after a 27-year absence marks a major milestone for the franchise and its fans.

 Key Facts

-- The New York Knicks defeated the Cleveland Cavaliers 130-93 to complete a four-game sweep in the Eastern Conference Finals.
+- The Knicks defeated the Cleveland Cavaliers 130-93 in Game 4 to complete a four-game sweep in the Eastern Conference Finals.

-- Jalen Brunson was named Eastern Conference Finals MVP after the series win.
+- Jalen Brunson was named Eastern Conference Finals MVP after the Knicks' series win.

 - Two courtside tickets for a potential NBA Finals Game 3 at Madison Square Garden sold for $279,804 on the secondary market.

-- Karl Anthony-Towns scored 19 points and grabbed 14 rebounds in Game 4, while OG Anunoby added 17 points.
+- Karl Anthony-Towns scored 19 points and had 14 rebounds, while OG Anunoby added 17 points in Game 4.

 What Happened

-The New York Knicks swept the Cleveland Cavaliers in four games, winning Game 4 by a score of 130-93, to advance to the NBA Finals for the first time since 1999.
+The New York Knicks swept the Cleveland Cavaliers in the Eastern Conference Finals, winning Game 4 by a score of 130-93 and advancing to the NBA Finals for the first time since 1999.

 Why It Matters

-This achievement ends a long NBA Finals drought for the Knicks, energizing their fan base and highlighting the team's recent performance surge.
-The high demand for Finals tickets also reflects significant public interest.
+This achievement ends a decades-long NBA Finals drought for the Knicks, energizing their fan base and drawing significant attention to the team and the city.

 What's Next